 - Status Report: This report also pertains to Actuals.
 It shows the date on which time was tracked, the staff initials, Service Group, and shows the hourly rate, quantity of hours and totals.

 Screenshot above taken from the Admin > System Set Up > Printing Preferences area.
-Again, be encouraged to learn more about configuring printouts here: Printouts in fp.
+Again, be encouraged to learn more about configuring printouts here: Add a Printout - The Basics

 We have found that clients can encounter issues though, if they are manually adjusting values on Invoices, as well as including the Expanded Summary report on the Invoice printout.